-As part of efforts to enhance our San Diego destination, the Port of San Diego is working to redevelop 55 acres of land and water on the eastern portion of Harbor Island overlooking the beautiful San Diego Bay.
-This site offers an unbeatable combination of water access, stunning coastal views, and proximity to San Diego International Airport.
+As part of efforts to enhance our San Diego destination, the Port of San Diego is working to redevelop portions of eastern Harbor Island overlooking the beautiful San Diego Bay.
+This area offers an unbeatable combination of water access, stunning coastal views, and proximity to San Diego International Airport.
 Harbor Island currently offers land and water recreation – paddle boarding, sailing, jet-skiing, bike riding and more – along with premier restaurants and hotels.

 Sunroad Harbor Island East Hotel